Aberfan painting on exhibit in School

 Nick Jones, Ron’s son, recalls the day of the disaster: “I came home from school on October 21st 1966 ad my family was in a state of shock.
 I was seven years old at that time, the same age as many of the children who had lost their lives.
 We had visited and continued to visit Aberfan regularly.
 My father sketched and photographed the hillsides and the slag heaps; they were the inspiration for much of his work.
 A local newspaper got wind of the fact that my father had made these studies and within days they were being used on national news bulletins.”

-As a School of Earth and Ocean Science, we look closely at themes relating to mining, land contamination, and landslides both in our teaching and research, and how the professionals we develop and the research we produce can mitigate detrimental impacts of industry on our environment.
+As a School of Earth and Environmental Sciences, we look closely at themes relating to mining, land contamination, and landslides both in our teaching and research, and how the professionals we develop and the research we produce can mitigate detrimental impacts of industry on our environment.
 Professor Robert Parker, whose research looks at landslide processes, landscape evolution, catastrophe modelling and post-disaster assessment, recently spoke to Jeff Edwards, a survivor of the Aberfan disaster as part of the University's Challenge Cardiff research magazine.

 “An Unspent Youth” is on long-term loan to Cardiff University as a lasting home for the painting in South Wales where it can be a tribute to the people of Aberfan in the 1930s.